abhinavk99/jikanpy/V4_upgrade_changes.md

 - `/genre` is renamed to `/genres` and only returns a list of genres with MAL urls.
 Paging no longer supported
 - `/club` is renamed to `/clubs`.
 Paging is no longer supported
 - `/user` is renamed to `/users`. endpoint still has lots of url params.
 Will take some re working
+- `/producer` is renamed to `/producers`.
+Paging is only spported on search.
+No longer returns anime
+- `/magazine` is renamed to `/magazines`.
+Is only a search endpoint now

 ## Things new in v4